 Crack cocaine can be a difficult addiction to beat, with cravings returning months or even years after you have successfully completed treatment in rehab, which is why aftercare is so important.
 We offer 12 months of aftercare free to anybody successfully completing treatment at Primrose Lodge.
 We also recommend joining a fellowship group where you can receive support from others going through a similar experience

 Detox and withdrawal from crack cocaine can be tough as the drug has such a short half-life.
 You are likely to experience uncomfortable symptoms which can be almost impossible to manage on your own.
 At our rehab, our clinical medical team will manage your detox and we may prescribe medication to help provide relief from your symptoms to ensure you are as comfortable as possible.

 Going ‘cold turkey’ from crack cocaine can lead to unpleasant withdrawal symptoms, so you may be prescribed a substitute medication which you will be tapered off slowly, to minimise your symptoms.
 We recommend a minimum of 28 days as an inpatient in treatment to ensure that you receive the treatment you need after withdrawal and detoxification.
 This helps reduce your risk of relapse and can help you to learn strategies to cope with cravings once you are back in the real world.

 If you are addicted to crack cocaine, we can help.
 It is never too late to seek treatment for addiction, however long you have been using crack.
 Our expert clinical team and counsellors work together to provide a holistic treatment programme that can help you to kick your addiction and stay on the road to a healthy, drug-free future.
-To find out more about the services we offer at Primrose Lodge and how we can help you, just get in touch with us.
+To find out more about your options and how we can help you, call us on 0203 553 9263